 Why people delay

-The most common reason people put off care is that they are not sure their situation is "bad enough."
+The most common reason people put off care is that they aren't sure their situation is "bad enough."
 Most depressive episodes seen in clinic started exactly there.
-A person spends weeks or months wondering whether what they are feeling counts.
+A person spends weeks or months wondering whether what they're feeling counts.
 By the time they sit down with a clinician, the answer has usually been yes for a while.

 A few common framings that delay care, and the more accurate version.

 - "Other people have it worse."
 True, and unrelated.
-Depression is not a comparison.
+Depression isn't a comparison.

 - "I should be able to handle this on my own."
 Depression dampens the parts of the brain that make handling things on your own feel possible.
 Help is part of the treatment.

-- "What if I am not really depressed?"
+- "What if I'm not really depressed?"
 An evaluation will sort that out.
-Sadness is also worth talking about, and a clinician will not pathologize an emotion that is not a condition.
+Sadness is also worth talking about, and a clinician won't pathologize an emotion that isn't a condition.

-- "I do not have time."
+- "I don't have time."
 A first visit is usually 45 to 60 minutes.
 The cost of waiting is usually higher than the cost of going.

 What to do if you are not sure

-You do not have to be certain to talk to a clinician.
-A primary care visit, a therapy intake, or a psychiatric evaluation can sort out what is going on.
+You don't have to be certain to talk to a clinician.
+A primary care visit, a therapy intake, or a psychiatric evaluation can sort out what's going on.
 Screening tools like the PHQ-9 give the conversation a starting point.
 The Find a Therapist page on this site walks through how to begin.

-If a friend or family member is the one you are worried about, the partner and family guide on this site covers what to say, what to avoid, and how to ask about suicide directly.
+If a friend or family member is the one you're worried about, the partner and family guide on this site covers what to say, what to avoid, and how to ask about suicide directly.

 Related